coordinape/docs/Permissionless_Circle.md

 ## Permissionless Circles are here!

-For the last few months we have been diligently working towards full permissionlessnes (It's a word, don't spellcheck it), and on chain implementation.
+For the last few months we have been diligently working towards full permissionlessness (it's a word, don't spellcheck it), and on chain implementation.

 As one more step torwards permissionlessness we are happy to release Permissionless Circles!